-Now we’re in a schedule range of drugs that are considered fairly low risk and their addictive quality, while real, is not dramatically high.
+Now we’re in a schedule range of drugs that are considered fairly low risk, and their addictive quality, while real, is not dramatically high.
 Xanax and Valium are examples of Schedule IV substances.

 Why Federal Court Is Different

-It’s true that the basics of criminal law—such as innocence until proven guilty beyond a reasonable doubt by a unanimous jury vote—apply whether a case is tried in the state-level Pulaski County Courthouse or the federal U.S. District Courthouse.
-But practical reality means state cases and federal cases often play out quite differently.
+It’s true that the basics of criminal law—such as innocent until proven guilty beyond a reasonable doubt by a unanimous jury vote—apply whether a case is tried in the state-level Pulaski County Courthouse or the federal U.S. District Courthouse.
+But practical reality means state and federal cases often play out quite differently.

 Federal prosecutors have much greater leeway to pick and choose their cases.
-This means they have a vested interest in the cases they do prosecute and more time to devote to them.
+This means they have a vested interest in the cases they prosecute and more time to devote to them.
 The judges in federal courts may also move at a more deliberate pace than their counterparts at the state level.

 All of this means a Little Rock federal drug crimes lawyer must be accustomed to a higher level of detail that will be expected.
 They must know how to navigate this unique dynamic to give their client the best chance at justice.